Nav-aggarwal09/NewsAggregator/README.md

 ## How to run
 after downloading the project, run main.go from the command line/Terminal and supply a NYT API key and a NewsAPI key.
 The command should look like this:
-'go run main.go -nyt XXXX -news XXXX'
+`go run main.go -nyt XXXX -news XXXX`

 Giving a few notes on each directory in the project and noteworthy aspects of particular files...